+The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in ASC 840.
 Ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at redemption value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
 The Company's ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at December 31, 2020, 28,750,000 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheets.
-At December 31, 2019, 28,750,000 ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheets.
+Accordingly, at September 30, 2020 and December 31, 2019, 28,750,000 ordinary shares subject to possible redemption are presented as temporary equity outside of the shareholders' equity section of the Company's Balance Sheets.

-The ordinary shares subject to possible redemption are subject to the subsequent measurement guidance in ASC Topic 480.
-Under such guidance the Company must subsequently measure the shares to their redemption amount because, as a result of the allocation of net proceeds to the Public Warrants, the initial carrying amount of the Ordinary Shares is less than \$10.00 per share.
-In accordance with the guidance, the Company has elected to measure the Ordinary shares subject to possible redemption to their redemption amount (i.e., \$10.00 per share) immediately as if the end of the first reporting period after the IPO, June 30 2019, were the redemption date.
+The ordinary shares subject to possible redemption are subject to the subsequent measurement guidance in ASC 480.
+Under such guidance, the Company must subsequently measure the shares to their redemption amount because, as a result of the allocation of net proceeds to the Public Warrants, the initial carrying amount of the Ordinary Shares is less than \$10.00 per share.
+In accordance with the guidance, the Company has elected to measure the Ordinary Shares subject to possible redemption to their redemption amount (i.e., \$10.00 per share) immediately as if the end of the first reporting period after the IPO, June 30, 2019, was the redemption date.

-Net (Loss) Income Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, Earnings Per Share.
-The Statements of Operations include a presentation of income (loss) per public share and income (loss) per founder share following the two-class method of income per share.
-In order to determine the Net income (loss) attributable to both the public and founder shares, the Company first considered the total income (loss) allocable to both sets of shares.
-This is calculated using the total net income (loss) less any dividends paid.
-For purposes of calculating net income (loss) per share, any Remeasurement of the ordinary shares subject to possible redemption and was considered to be dividends paid to the public shareholders.
-Subsequent to calculating the total income (loss) allocable to both sets of shares, the company split the amount to be allocated using a ratio of 80% for the public shares and 20% for the founder shares, reflective of the respective participation rights.
+The Statements of Operations include a presentation of (loss) income per Public Shares and loss per Founder Shares following the two-class method of income per share.
+In order to determine the net (loss) income attributable to both the Public and Founder Shares, the Company first considered the total (loss) income allocable to both classes of shares.
+This is calculated using the total net (loss) income less any dividends paid.
+For purposes of calculating net (loss) income per share, any remeasurement of the ordinary shares subject to possible redemption was considered to be dividends paid to the public shareholders.
+Subsequent to calculating the total (loss) income allocable to both classes of shares, the Company allocated the amount using a ratio reflective of the respective participation rights of each class of shares.
+This resulted in an allocation of 80% for the Public Shares and 20% for the Founder Shares.

-For the year ended December 31, 2020, basic and diluted net loss per share of Public Shares, were calculated by dividing 80% of the total loss allocable to all shares of approximately \$18.9 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period.
-For the year ended December 31, 2020, basic and diluted net loss per share of Founder Shares were calculated by dividing 20% of the total loss allocable to all shares of approximately \$18.9 million, by the weighted average number of 7,187,500 Founder Shares outstanding for the period.
+For the nine months ended September 30, 2020, basic and diluted net loss per share of Public Shares were calculated by dividing 80% of the total loss allocable to all shares, of approximately \$3.6 million, by 28,750,000, the weighted average number of Public Shares outstanding for the period.
+For the nine months ended September 30, 2020, basic and diluted net loss per share of Founder Shares were calculated by dividing 20% of the total loss allocable to all shares, of approximately \$3.6 million, by 7,187,500, the weighted average number of Founder Shares outstanding for the period.